elythh/nixvim/.github/README.md

 ## Configuring

-To start configuring, just add or modify the nix files in `./modules/nixvim`.
+To start configuring, just add or modify the nix files in `./config`.
-Every folder in the `plug` directory will be imported automatically.
+Every folder in the `plugins` directory will be imported automatically.

 ### Current plugins